Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Supplemental
 **Mins:** Brawl 1

-On a Brawl Attack that hits, the target(s) are thrown back or down one range band of the Brawler’s choice.
+On a Brawl Maneuver or Attack that hits, the target(s) are thrown back or down one range band of the Brawler’s choice.

-If they impact a wall or other solid surface, deal an additional (Essence) amount of damage--potentially shattering the impacted surface.
+If they impact a wall or other solid surface, deal 2 damage to the target--potentially shattering the impacted surface.

 Throwing creatures of a size class or above the character does not deal the extra damage, but still may shatter the surface.